 California cultural heritage collections can schedule a free consultation for emergency preparedness assessment with "Ready – Or Not" at [email protected] or by phone at 855-501-3020.

 Emergency Preparedness among Cultural Organizations in California

 California is home to one of the most diverse and expansive cultural collections in the world.
 These photographs, books, diaries, manuscripts, pieces of art, and other artifacts are spread across thousands of institutions – many small and poorly resourced – who are the primary keepers of local and tribal history and art.

 In 2020, the California State Library and its cultural heritage partners embarked on the California Cultural Collections Protection Survey, which gathered information about the state of California’s cultural heritage collections and the extent to which institutions prioritize, plan for, and resource collection protection.
 Extrapolating from the survey data, there are an estimated 1,200 cultural collection-holding organizations lack disaster preparedness plans.
 Many of these collections are at grave risk from disasters, including natural events such as earthquakes or floods, as well as human-caused emergencies or threats.

-The “Ready – Or Not” Cultural Heritage Disaster Preparedness project is a three-year initiative to assess emergency preparedness at California organizations that care for cultural and historic resources (e.g., archives, libraries, museums, and tribal nations).
+The “Ready – Or Not” Cultural Heritage Disaster Preparedness (press release) project is a three-year initiative to assess emergency preparedness at California organizations that care for cultural and historic resources (e.g., archives, libraries, museums, and tribal nations).
 A team of heritage preservation consultants conducts on-site visits for participating organizations and delivers a summary report that documents the organization's current state of emergency preparedness.
 The report includes recommendations to guide the organization through a process of identifying and mitigating risks, taking emergency preparedness actions, and completing a disaster response plan.